Labor unions -- Nevada

 Found in 9 Collections and/or Records:

-Nevada State Federation of Labor was a Cooperative organization of labor unions in Nevada.
-Collection includes fliers and programs for union events, and clippings about labor strikes, politics, and floods in Reno between 1949-1954.
-Also present are several issues of the labor newspapers Nevada, state labor news, and Nevada citizen.
+Nevada State Federation of Labor was a cooperative organization of labor unions in Nevada.
+The collection includes fliers and programs for union events, and newspaper clippings about labor strikes, politics, and floods in Reno between 1949-1954, and several issues of the labor newspapers Nevada State Labor News and Nevada Citizen.